This is a detailed review of the Fuji X-T2

 Fuji has provided a number of options under the Set Up Menu > Save Data Set-up:

-- Sequential: Once card 1 is filled to capacity, the X-Pro2 will write to the card in slot 2.
+- Sequential: Once card 1 is filled to capacity, the camera will write to the card in slot 2.

 - Backup: This provides redundancy of all your captures.

-- RAW/JPEG: Larger RAFs are written to the fast, UHS-II-capable slot one, while smaller JPEGs are written to the slower, UHS-I slot.
+- RAW/JPEG: RAFs are written to one slot one, JPEGs are written to the other.

 I typically select RAW/JPEG so I can copy JPEGs to my iOS devices, and both JPEGs and RAFS to my Mac, but I choose backup when on a big trip.